greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 ### Vanguard

-Guys from [ROM project](http://rom-rb.org/) have own validator called [Vanguard](https://github.com/mbj/vanguard)(previous name is Aqeuitas).
+The guys from [the ROM project](http://rom-rb.org/) have their own validator called [Vanguard](https://github.com/mbj/vanguard)(previous name is Aqeuitas).
 The sweet thing about it is that it allows to seperate validations and models according to DataMapper approach.
 The downside is if you use ActiveRecord